Raincoat (film): Plot

 Manoj writes her a letter telling her that he now knows the truth and what he has done to help her.
 He also says that had they been married, he would have done so anyway.
 He puts the letter under a sofa cover.
 Neerja returns and says that the shopkeeper was sleeping and she had to wake him up, which is why she took so long.
 He eats the food she brought and continues to lie about his profession and lifestyle while she grows upset.
 She says that she feels trapped in the house and that she wants to go far away, even if she gets stuck in the airplane bathroom.
 Manoj says that even if that were to happen, someone like him would be there to let her out.
 She doesn't want to be given false hope and starts to cry.
-He comforts her and she sits down and continues to ask about his business.
+He comforts her, and she sits down and continues to ask about his business.
 She also tells him that they are going to be moving into a bigger house and that he should come to visit when he returns.
-He eventually asks to wash his hands after eating and, once again, she refuses him to see the rest of the house and goes to get him a finger bowl.
+He eventually asks to wash his hands after eating, and, once again, she refuses him to see the rest of the house and goes to get him a finger bowl.
 He rinses off his hands and wipes them on the sofa cover, which Neerja scolds him for.
 He apologizes and he tells her to have it washed.

 Manoj returns to Alok and Sheela, and Alok is quite upset to hear that Manoj managed to lose all of the money he collected, but Sheela calms him down.
-Before Manoj goes to sleep that night, Sheela comes into his room to give him a letter she said she found in the pocket of the raincoat.
+Before Manoj goes to sleep that night, Sheela comes into his room to give him an envelope she said she found in the pocket of the raincoat.
 In the envelope are golden bangles along with a letter.
-Confused, Manoj reads the letter which is from Neerja, saying that she is glad he let her borrow the raincoat that day, because she found the letter in the pocket of it, the letter begging his friends for the money he came to Calcutta for.
-She scolds him for not telling her his troubles, but tells him that she's giving him her jewelry to help him out.
+Confused, Manoj reads the letter, which is from Neerja, saying that she is glad he let her borrow the raincoat that day because she found the letter in its pocket, the letter begging his friends for the money he came to Calcutta for.
+She scolds him for not telling her about his troubles but tells him that she's giving him her jewelry to help him out.
 She says that if they had gotten married instead, he never would have refused to take her jewelry.